 Green Concert: Sybarite5

-“Their rock star status…is well deserved.
-Their classically honed technique mixed with grit and all out passionate attack transfixes the audience…” That is how the Sarasota Herald Tribune described SYBARITE5, the first string quintet ever to win the Concert Artists Guild International Competition.
-Comprised of Sami Merdinian and Sarah Whitney, violins; Angela Pickett, viola; Laura Metcalf, cello; and bassist Louis Levitt, SYBARITE5 has taken audiences by storm all across the US, forever changing the perception of chamber music performance.
-From the moment their bows hit the strings, this quintet of talented, diverse musicians takes the audience on an exciting ride that engages the senses and redefines the rules.
+The first string quintet ever to win the Concert Artists Guild International Competition, Sybarite5 has captured attention across the United States by forever changing the perception of chamber music performance.
+From the moment their bows hit the strings, this quintet of talented and diverse musicians takes the audience on an exciting ride that engages the senses and redefines the rules.

 From Elgar to Radiohead and Visconti to Akiho, SYBARITE5’s eclectic repertoire and commanding performance style is turning heads throughout the music world: “…in a program of serial high points, there were too many to mention” (The Washington Post).
 The quintet’s debut album Disturb the Silence, was released in 2011 and quickly reached the top ten on the Billboard charts.
 The group’s follow-up album, Everything in its Right Place, was released in 2012 at Carnegie Hall to critical acclaim.
 Their latest album, Outliers, featuring all new works from American composers, will be available in the 2016/17 season.

-With their dynamic view on 21st-century entrepreneurial musicianship, the group will conduct residencies and workshops at major institutions and conservatories including the Curtis Institute of Music, DePauw University and the New England Conservatory.
-SYBARITE5 served as the resident ensemble for the American Composers Forum National Competition held at (le) poisson rouge in New York City in the fall of 2016.
+With their dynamic view on 21st-century entrepreneurial musicianship, the group — comprised of SAMI MERDINIAN and SARAH WHITNEY, violins; ANGELA PICKETT, viola; LAURA METCALF, cello; and bassist LOUIS LEVITT — will conduct residencies and workshops at major institutions and conservatories including the Curtis Institute of Music, DePauw University and the New England Conservatory.
+SYBARITE5 served as the resident ensemble for the American Composers Forum National Competition held in New York City in the fall of 2016.

 Highlights of recent seasons have included performances in 41 states and counting, from the Library of Congress and St. Paul (MN)’s Schubert Club to Anchorage (AK) Concert Association and Sun Valley (ID) Center for the Arts as well as concerts in their home of New York City at Carnegie Hall, Lincoln Center, and National Sawdust.
 In addition to their own groundbreaking, portable music festival Forward Festival, SYBARITE5 has appeared at Ravinia, Caramoor Center for the Arts, Wolf Trap Opera, Grand Teton Music Festival, Aspen Music Festival, Walla Walla Chamber Music Festival, Interlochen Center for the Arts, and Music in the Mountains, among many others.
 International appearances include Canada’s Tuckamore Music Festival, the New Docta International Music Festival in Cordoba, Argentina, and the Osaka International Competition and Festa.
 SYBARITE5 was the Classical Contemporary Artist selected for the prestigious 2015/16 Mid Atlantic Arts Tour funded by the Mid Atlantic Arts Foundation, and was appointed to the New Music USA’s Impact Fund Cohort in 2016.
 The group was also awarded the Sylvia Ann Hewlett Adventurous Artist Prize from Concert Artists Guild.